codeforequity-at/botium-crawler/README.md

 [![npm version](https://badge.fury.io/js/botium-crawler.svg)](https://badge.fury.io/js/botium-crawler)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-Botium Crawler is a useful tool to crawl your chatbot along buttons and generate all possible conversations.
+The **Botium Crawler** is doing the work of detecting the conversation flows supported by your chatbot by itself.
+It does so by analyzing the **quick responses** offered by your chatbot and **simulating clicks on all of the options** in parallel, following all pathes down **until it reaches the end of the conversation**.

-The generated conversations can be used as test cases in Botium Box.
+All detected conversation flows along all pathes are saved as Botium test cases and utterance lists and can be used as base for a **regression test set**.

 **_IF YOU LIKE WHAT YOU SEE, PLEASE CONSIDER GIVING US A STAR ON GITHUB!_**